 Cape Tribulation Rainforest Walks

-A perfect way to view the amazing flora and fauna of the Daintree National Park is to go on one of the many self guided walks carved out of the lush tropical rainforest.
-While the walks range from roughly ten minutes to six hours, no matter which route you choose you are sure to see some amazing strangler figs and perhaps even a cassowary or two but just in case you do make sure you keep your distance as these birds are not too friendly.
+A perfect way to view the amazing flora and fauna of the Daintree National Park is to go on one of the many guided walks with a knowledgeable guide through lush tropical rainforest.
+Most walks While the walks range from roughly ten minutes to six hours, no matter which route you choose you are sure to see some amazing strangler figs and perhaps even a cassowary or two but just in case you do make sure you keep your distance as these birds are not too friendly.
 Ensure you have the correct attire for hiking in the rainforest and that you have fresh water and food and advise people of your plans prior to departure as there is no mobile phone service in the Daintree Cape Tribulation region should you get lost or hurt.

 Jungle Surfing Canopy Tours Cape Tribulation

 Fasten your helmet and strap yourself in, Jungle Surfing Canopy Tours are so exhilarating your feet will not even touch the ground.
 Jungle surfing canopy tours will see you flying though the rainforest harnessed on to a flying fox zip line.
 While no experience on high flying apparatus is necessary, you will need to bring with you a sense of adventure and fun.
 The friendly tour operators will guide you through the process and soon you will be gliding through the trees enjoying the view from above.

 For an ultra romantic and exciting way to explore the beach and rainforest in Cape Tribulation why not try a guided horse riding tour.
 Guides offer either afternoon or morning rides and cater for beginners, mid level, and experienced riders.
 Prior to commencing your riding adventure, guides will give you a comprehensive tuition session.
 Whether you choose to go for a group ride or a couple's ride, horse riding on the beach and through the rainforest is an amazing experience.